-Our current Food4Health campaign has been replaced by Bite the Sun (BTS)!
-Nearly three years of work for Meleni Aldridge's team has come to fruition as ANH-Intl’s new spin-off initiative BTS has now been launched (on 10th July 2014).
+The state of the art health empowerment initiative, Bite the Sun (BTS) has now been launched!
+Nearly three years of work for Meleni Aldridge's team has come to fruition as ANH-Intl’s new spin-off initiative BTS went live on 10th July 2014.
 We offer a heartfelt welcome for those coming onboard!

 Click bitethesun.org/here to discover more...